OHDSI/ETL-CMS/README.md

 ### Additional Resources
 - [Partial ETL of SEER Medicare to OMOP CDMv4](https://github.com/outcomesinsights/seer_to_omop_cdmv4) - [Outcomes Insights](http://outins.com) has released their partial implementation of a SEER Medicare ETL, along with their specification document to serve as a reference for the ETLs created by this workgroup
+ - The [OHDSI Medicare ETL SynPUF.pdf](https://github.com/OHDSI/ETL-CMS/blob/master/OHDSI%20Medicare%20ETL%20SynPuf.pdf) provides a light overview of the differences between SynPUF and other Medicare datasets, such as SEER Medicare and Medicare LDS.
+This presentation was presented to the OHDSI CMS ETL workgroup on February 2015 by Jennifer Duryea at [Outcomes Insights](http://outins.com).

 #Version history
 - 1.0.0 First complete release, implementing version 5.0.0 of the OMOP CDM